María Cano: Death and legacy

-Cano died in Medellín on 26 April 1967.
+Cano died in Medellín on 26 April 1967 at the age of 79.

 In 1990, Camila Loboguerrero directed a Colombian film called Maria Cano, starring Maria Eugenia Dávila as Cano filmed in Salamina-Caldas.

-In Antioquia, there is a street, two schools and a University named after Cano.
+In Antioquia, there is a street, two schools and a university named after Cano.
 In 1991, the labor organization The Flor del Trabajo Association was created in Funza.
 Its name was changed on 23 March 2013 to the Association Maria Cano.